vindarel/lisp-journey/content/pythonVSlisp.md

 - Anybody can easily publish a library to PyPI on its own.
 Less so with Quicklisp, one must open an issue.
 - [numcl](https://github.com/numcl/numcl) is a Numpy clone.
-- if needed, you can use [py4cl and more](https://github.com/CodyReichert/awesome-cl#python) to interface to Python.
+- if needed, you can use [py4cl and more](https://github.com/CodyReichert/awesome-cl#python) to interface with Python.

 An important remark, is that Common Lisp is a stable language, and that the libraries play this game (I saw a deprecation feature staying